 the weighted average will be scaled to grades A (90-100), B (80-89), C (70-79), D (60-69), and F (30-59) by creating grade cut points based on 2017 data and using an approximate distribution of 10% A’s, 20% B’s, 40% C’s, 20% D’s, and 10% F’s.

 the scaled score will be used to determine the comprehensive schools (lowest 5%) using a rank ordering method based on the Closing the Gaps domain score of campuses as outlined in Section (v).
 The Agency will identify at least the lowest five percent scoring campuses that receive Title I, Part A funds for comprehensive support.

+As Texas lacks the data necessary to calculate the academic growth indicator for 2021 accountability determinations, Texas will not calculate or assign summative scaled scores or A–F rating labels based on 2020–2021 data.

 This alignment of the Closing the Gaps domain and federal comprehensive identification will allow the state to maximize support and resources for those campuses that are in greatest need of assistance, while minimizing confusion from multiple identifications.
-Additionally, the intervention actions outlined in subsections (e) and (g) below are aligned with state statutory requirements, thereby minimizing the duplication of requirements.
+Intervention actions for comprehensive support and improvement, targeted support and improvement and additional targeted support identifications are aligned with state statutory requirements, thereby minimizing the duplication of requirements.

 Comprehensive Support and Improvement Schools.
 Describe the State’s methodology for identifying all public high schools in the State failing to graduate one third or more of their students for comprehensive support and improvement.